Please read on for an overview of our current curriculum. We are constantly developing ideas to provide enriching experiences for our children.

 Mathematics should be exciting and fun for everyone.
 Our mathematics curriculum covers everything from cooking with weights and measures all the way through to long division and algebra.
 New mathematical ideas are introduced with lots of hands on practical work and embedded with practice and problem solving.
+We have introduced apps to continue learning at home

 Science is an exciting subject.
 Our pupils learn about science by being real scientists.
 They observe, experiment, investigate and think like scientists.

 History and Geography are best learned by visiting places to explore them – so that’s just what we do!
 Over the academic year pupils are taken out to visit places of interest, to inspire and motivate them in their studies.
-We use research books, the internet and artefacts to find out even more.
+We use research books, the Internet and artefacts to find out even more.

 Design and Technology is a subject our pupils greatly enjoy!
 We help them to design and make things from cookies to cars, from pizza to piers.

 Music and Art are vital for creative development.
 Pupils are taught the skills they need and then we help them apply those skills to achieve wonderful pieces of high quality.
+We are currently taking aprt in the Artsmark project to gain this award.

 Religious Education – we teach religious education based around the agreed Lincolnshire syllabus.
 If you have religious reasons for not wanting your child to participate in our daily assembly or on-going religious education, please let your child’s class teacher know.